tylerauerbeck/my-dev.to/kubevirt/K8SVM/K8SVM.md

 ## Conclusion

-So as you can see, this was a fairly simple example.
-But this is just meant to show how you can go about using these technologies together.
-By taking this approach, I was able to collapse the need for managing multiple methods of automation to create a Kubernetes cluster and seperate VM's for my training.
-On top of that, I was able to collapse this down even farther because previously we needed to be able to deploy these types of automation in various types of cloud environments (AWS, Azure, GCP, etc.) as well as different on-prem environments.
+This approach is meant to show how you can go about using these technologies together.
+I was able to collapse the need for managing multiple methods of automation to create a Kubernetes cluster and separate VM's for my training.
+On top of that, I was able to collapse this down even farther because previously we needed to be able to deploy these types of automation in various types of cloud environments (AWS, Azure, GCP, etc.) as well as different on-premise environments.
 By taking this approach, we were able to break this down to the point that we only needed to rely on a single interface, the Kubernetes API.

 # Disclaimer